mconti99/mconti99/README.md

 # 💫 About Me:
-🖥️ Computer engineer<br>🏫 Actually working as Software Engineer for Intecs Group <br>🌱 I’m currently learning on Microsoft Azure Cloud environment<br>✉️ matteo_conti99@outlook.it
+🖥️ Computer engineer<br>🏫 Actually working as Software Engineer for Leonardo Electronics <br>🌱 I’m currently learning on Radar Signal Processing environments using C++<br>✉️ matteo_conti99@outlook.it

 ## 🌐 Socials: